seansfkelley/react-layered-chart/README.md

 </Stack>
 ```

-Where the `data` props is an array of objects appropriate for the particular layer (see the [implementations of the included layers](https://github.com/palantir/react-layered-chart/tree/connected-components/src/core/layers) for details).
+Where the `data` prop is an array of objects appropriate for the particular layer (see the [implementations of the included layers](https://github.com/palantir/react-layered-chart/tree/connected-components/src/core/layers) for details).

 The `xDomain` and `yDomain` props, which are common to many layers, describe which subset of the data should be rendered.
 Many layers also include a `yScale` for customizing the scale on the Y domain (e.g. for displaying logarithmic plots).